 L'Effleurt by Coty c1907 vs. L'Effleur by Coty c1990

-Marketed with the slogan ‘Somewhere inside romance blossoms’ and "Fragrance of dream gardens - delicately accentuating the loveliness of flower women."
+With its enchanting slogan, ‘Somewhere inside romance blossoms,’ and the poetic declaration, "Fragrance of dream gardens - delicately accentuating the loveliness of flower women," L’Effleurt promised to transport wearers to a realm of ethereal beauty and timeless allure.

 Styx by Coty c1912